 Fastly provides the following services to optimize and secure content delivery operations for your Magento Commerce Cloud projects.
 These services are included with your Magento Commerce Cloud subscription at no additional cost.

-Fastly is a CDN based on Varnish caching, basically a cloud varnish service.
-When working with Fastly, you are also working directly with a heavily customized version of Varnish (2.1).
-Fastly with Varnish caches your site pages, assets, CSS, and more in backend data centers you set up.
+Content delivery network (CDN)—Varnish-based service that caches your site pages, assets, CSS, and more in backend data centers you set up.
 As customers access your site and stores, the requests hit Fastly to load cached pages faster.
 The CDN service provides the following features:

 Create edge and ACL dictionaries with VCL snippets (Varnish 2.1 compliant) to modify how caching responds to requests